bilalelhoudaigui/TCDS-v2/README.md

-# Simulation of the Transcription-Supercoiling Coupling in Bacteria
+# TwisTranscripT: Simulation of the Transcription-Supercoiling Coupling in Bacteria

 This package aims at simulating the Transcription-Supercoiling Coupling (TSC) and its impact in gene expression in Bacteria.
 We used the Python programming language with the help of a Python-based scientific ecosystem for scientific computing.
-The equations, calibration and application of the model is described in [El Houdaigui et al., NAR 2019](https://doi.org/10.1093/nar/gkz300).
+Equations, calibration and application of the model are described in [El Houdaigui et al., NAR 2019](https://doi.org/10.1093/nar/gkz300).
+Topoisomerase parameters may be adapted for eukaryotes, but not yet tested.

 ## Getting Started